 Libraries, museums and archives are carrying out small, medium and massive digitization projects and providing public access to the resulting digital collections.
 Google, Amazon, Yahoo, and Microsoft, among others, are partnering with cultural institutions to increase the pace at which these collections are brought to the public.
 Foundations are providing needed financial support as well.
 These projects now number in the millions!

 Mass digitization has facilitated growing recognition that a policy of overprotection is just as destructive to copyright's aims as one of underprotection.
 The balance between the two is not static.
 It changes with the times.
 We need to change it now.
 That said, legislative change in most countries is glacial.
 This forces work-arounds.
-Many would say that that is a good thing.
-Whether it is or not, it's all we have in most cases.
-So what are our work-arounds for the gross mistake of century to century and a half long copyright terms?
+So what are our work-arounds for the gross mistake of creating copyright terms that can last well over a century?